World’s largest tyre recycling company

 The recycled rubber granulate is also being used as high-quality infill material for artificial turf pitches.
 The use of artificial turf is highly recommended by international soccer organizations such as FIFA since it helps the development of football in all parts of the world as well as provide the opportunity to play all year round at low maintenance costs.

-However, even more interesting is the current cradle-to-cradle joint research development project together with the large tyre manufacturer, Pirelli, which hopefully will lead to the substitution of 10 % of all natural rubber in the production of new tyres.
+However, even more interesting is the current cradle-to-cradle joint research development project together with a large tyre manufacturer, which hopefully will lead to the substitution of 10 % of all natural rubber in the production of new tyres.
 The last 5 years' price increase on virgin rubber has resulted in an increasing focus on raw material substitution and the preliminary results are promising.

 Genan plant in Dorsten, NRW, Germany, opened 2008